tihomirahristozova/model/entities/Crm.Sales.SalesOrdersOptions.md

 ### ShipmentAllowance

-Terms on which the shipment of the products in the sales order is allowed.
-[Required] [Default("A")]
+Terms on which the shipment of the products in the sales order is allowed. `Required` `Default("A")`

 _Type_: **[ShipmentAllowance](Crm.Sales.SalesOrdersOptions.md#shipmentallowance)**
-Allowed values for the [ShipmentAllowance](Crm.Sales.SalesOrdersOptions.md#shipmentallowance) data attribute
+Allowed values for the `ShipmentAllowance`(Crm.Sales.SalesOrdersOptions.md#shipmentallowance) data attribute
 _Allowed Values (Crm.Sales.SalesOrdersOptionsRepository.ShipmentAllowance Enum Members)_

 | Value | Description |